-Having submitted the notification to the FSA, the audit firms are regarded as foreign audit firms (Article 1-3(7), Article 34-35 (1) of the CPA Act) and are subject to inspection and supervision by the CPAAOB and the FSA.
+Having submitted the notification to the FSA, the audit firms are regarded as foreign audit firms (Article 1-3(7), Article 34-35 (1) of the CPA Act) and are subject to inspection and supervision by the CPA AOB and the FSA.

 Based on the "Approach to Inspections and Supervision of Foreign Audit Firms (published on September 14, 2009), the CPAAOB generally collects reports from foreign audit firms once every three years, most recently having collected from 35 foreign audit firms in 14 countries/regions in PY2021.
-The CPAAOB also conducted an inspection of one foreign audit firm each in 2014, 2017 and 2019.
+Based on the results of analysis of the information provided by this collection, the CPAAOB also conducted an inspection of one foreign audit firm each in PY2022.